Preparations

 There is so much for say, for Scotland in May (we were told).

-Anything not related to the weather turned out to be inaccurate.
-What would those men of the MET in their warm London offices know about the real Scottish weather?
+Anything related to the weather turned out to be a tad inaccurate.
+But what would those MET men in their warm London offices know about the real Scottish weather?

-After searching the web for some nice backpack trip descriptions, I came across a website that described a nice route which we would partly follow.
-Pictures showed it all in glorious sunshine.
-Heights and distances were checked and after this Tomoki from Kumamoto in Japan started looking for another walking partner to share the heavy rucksack load.
+After searching the web for some nice backpack trip descriptions, I came across a website that described a route which we would partly follow.
+The pictures showed it all in glorious sunshine.
+Heights and distances were checked and after this Tomoki, from Kumamoto, Japan, started looking for another walking partner to share the heavy rucksack load.

-Brice from Lyon in France, doing part of his training in the UK, was promised a beautiful holiday in the Scottish highlands.
-Ha.
+So we promised Brice, from Lyon in France, who was doing part of his training in the UK, was promised a beautiful holiday in the Scottish highlands.
+Ha, little did he know.

 We planned to go for a week to Morar, which is just a couple of miles south of Mallaig, on the west coast of Scotland.

-We would do some short walks for a few days followed by a 3 day hike starting from Morar, along loch Morar, across the mountains to Inverie and the ferrie back to Mallaig.
+We planned to do some climatising short walks for a few days, to get used to the bright sunshine and then followed this up by a 3 day hike, starting from Morar, along loch Morar, across the mountains to Inverie and the ferrie back to Mallaig.
 Total distance about 20 miles (30 km), with 1500 feet (500 m) to climb.

 The weather outlook